 Senior psychology major and English minor Marcel Williams, Jr. speaks highly of his Spalding education.
 As a student, he’s kept a busy schedule as vice president of the Student Government Association, vice president of Spalding Young Gifted and Black Scholars, an active member of CAB Campus Activities Board, and the list goes on.
-Despite his busy schedule, Williams has also found the time to make plans for graduate school, studying applied behavior analysis—at Spalding, of course.
+Despite his busy schedule, Williams has also found the time to make plans for graduate school.

 As a member of the Egan Service Living Program for the past two years, Williams has found the greatest satisfaction through a variety of community service projects, from working on houses of the elderly to organizing and participating in food drives and blood drives to working with churches to host art shows.